desertwind77/unix/notebook/Vim.md

 ### Comment on a multi-line code snipplet without using nerdcommenter
 1) go to the first line you want to comment, press `Ctrl+v`.
 This will put the editor in the VISUAL BLOCK mode.
 2) Use the arrow key to select until the last line.
-3) Press `Shift+i`, which will put the editor in INSERT mode and then press `#`.
+3) Press `Shift+i`, whic will put the editor in INSERT mode and then press `#`.
 This will add a hash to the first line.
 4) Press Esc (give it a second), and it will insert a `#` character on all other selected lines.

 ### Scroll the vim terminal window